DayZ-Mirrors/dayzdockerserver/README.md

 until the code is entered.

 The credentials will be managed by [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) and stored in the docker volume.
-All subsequent SteamCMD command will use the cached credentials. so this process does not need to be repeated unless the session expires or the docker volume is deleted.
+All subsequent SteamCMD commands will use the cached credentials. so this process does not need to be repeated unless the session expires or the docker volume is deleted.

 Run the command again to manage the login.
 See [Manage](#manage).